 - 12-15 cloves

-- In a large pot add the vinegars, sugar, onion, garlic, salt, mustard seeds, celery seed, turmeric and cloves to a pot and bring to a boil or until the sugar and salt is dissolved.
+- In a large pot, add the vinegar, sugar, onion, garlic, salt, mustard seeds, celery seed, turmeric, and cloves to the pot and bring to a boil or until the sugar and salt are dissolved.

-- Evenly pour the brine liquid overtop of the cucumbers in the jar until they are completely covered.
+- Evenly pour the brine liquid over the top of the cucumbers in the jar until they are completely covered.